-Since the onset of COVID-19 and the resulting economic and social restrictions imposed in response, the Board of Governors of the United States Federal Reserve System has cut the key benchmark interest rate nearly to zero percent.
+In an effort to strengthen the economy, the Board of Governors of the United States Federal Reserve System has cut the key benchmark interest rate nearly to zero percent.
 In turn, most lending institutions began to lower rates on loans, including mortgages.
 How low will mortgage rates go?

-Mortgage rates have plummeted, hitting low after low throughout 2020.
-On December 31, 2020, the average rate for a 30-year fixed mortgage dropped to record-hitting 2.67%.
-On January 7, it dumped further, to reach a new record low of 2.65%.
+Mortgage rates have plummeted, hitting low after low throughout 2020 and 2021.
+The average rate for a 30-year fixed mortgage dropped to record-hitting 2.67%.
+On January 7, it dropped further, to reach a new record low of 2.65%.

-That’s not all: 15 year fixed mortgage rates are even lower, hovering at 2.16%.
+That’s not all: 15-year fixed-rate mortgage rates are even lower, hovering at 2.43%.
 Could mortgage rates go even lower?

 If rates stay too low for too long, however, the value of the dollar begins to decrease.
 The amount of goods and services available for purchase stays level, and spending stagnates again.